-GERARD MORRIS joined the University of Puget Sound School of Music faculty in fall 2009 as director of bands and visiting assistant professor of music.
-In fall 2010 he became an assistant professor and in spring 2016 became associate professor.
-Morris earned a Bachelor of Arts degree in music from Western Michigan University, a Master of Music Education degree from University of Colorado at Boulder, and a Doctor of Music degree in conducting from Northwestern University.
+GERARD MORRIS joined the University of Puget Sound School of Music faculty in fall 2009.
+He earned a Bachelor of Arts degree in music from Western Michigan University, a Master of Music Education degree from University of Colorado at Boulder, and a Doctor of Music degree in conducting from Northwestern University.
 His primary conducting teachers include Allan McMurray (University of Colorado) and Mallory Thompson (Northwestern University).

 Morris’s professional conducting credits include appearances at The Midwest Clinic, Colorado Music Festival at Chautauqua, and Steamboat Strings Music in the Mountains Summer Music Festival.
 He has conducted the Lake Union Civic Orchestra, Octava Chamber Orchestra, Chicago’s Sonic Inertia Performance Group, Tacoma Concert Band, Puget Brass, Boulder Brass, Illinois Brass Band, and Northwestern University's Symphonic Wind Ensemble, Symphonic Band, Contemporary Music Ensemble, Brass Ensemble, and Saxophone Ensemble.
 In the summer of 2009 he was a clinician for Northwestern University Conducting and Wind Music Symposium, in 2011 was an invited guest lecturer at University of North Carolina at Greensboro New Music Festival, and in the fall of 2013 appeared as guest artist in residence at Iowa State University, where he conducted the World Premiere of Neil Thornock’s Lurgy.